 - Congressional Science Fellow of the American Association for the Advancement of Science, 1976.

 - Nearly 400, including technical journals, books, book chapters, and conference publications, including over 100 dealing with monitoring of buildings, analysis of monitored building data, or building diagnostics.
 He is also an author of well over 100 reports.

 P.I. or Co-P.I. on over $45 million in projects.

 Advisor for 70 completed M.S. degrees and 14 Ph.D. degrees

-- Past activities include serving as Deputy Editor, International Journal of Energy Research, Director or Technical Program Chairman of six conferences and as a member or officer of numerous ASHRAE and ASME committees, including chair of ASHRAE Special Publications Committee, chair of ASHRAE TC 4.7 Energy Calculations Committee, and Chair of the ASME Solar Energy Division.
+- Past activities include serving as President, ASHRAE College of Fellows, Deputy Editor, International Journal of Energy Research, Director or Technical Program Chairman of six conferences and as a member or officer of numerous ASHRAE and ASME committees, including chair of ASHRAE Special Publications Committee, chair of ASHRAE TC 4.7 Energy Calculations Committee, and Chair of the ASME Solar Energy Division.